Lemonsity/NoteE-Executable/README.md

 ## Source Code
 This project is open source, you can find all the resources and code [here](https://github.com/Lemonsity/NoteE)

 Make adjectment according to your need.

+You can also complie your own version on different platform if you wish.

 If you have suggestions, pull request or Email are always welcomed